 • Status.
 The status of the cluster, associated with any alarms raised against that cluster.
 If no alarms are fired, the status appears as Normal.
 Otherwise, the status is set to the highest alarm severity (Warning, Critical, or Fatal).

-Drill down on any server entry.
+Where to go next Drill down on any server entry.
 The Hyper-V Environment dashboard appears, showing the server details on the Hyper-V Explorer Summary tab.

 Combined CPU Consumption